Nottinghamshire Event Planning A-Z Guide

-For major displays, particularly those involving category 4 ‘professional’ fireworks or very large number of spectators, a more robust approach is
+For major displays, particularly those involving category 4 ‘professional’ fireworks or very large number of spectators, a more robust approach is obviously needed.

 Plan and mark out the areas for spectators, firing fireworks (and a safety zone around it) as well as an area where the fireworks will fall.

 Think about how people will get into and out of the site.
 Keep pedestrian and vehicle routes apart if possible.
 Mark exit routes clearly and ensure they are well lit.
 Ensure emergency vehicles can get access to the site.

 Appoint enough stewards/marshals.
 Make sure they understand what they are to do on the night and what they should do in the event of an emergency.